0.27 Acres - Power and Water Nearby in Show Low, Navajo County, AZ

 About This Property

-This is a 0.27-acre lot at 1838 Rocky Bottom Pl in Show Low, Arizona, in Navajo County.
-The land is on a gentle downhill slope at 6,079 ft elevation, in the White Mountain Lakes Unit 3 subdivision.
-Show Low sits in the White Mountains of eastern Arizona, with cool summers, real winters, and the Apache-Sitgreaves National Forest at your back.
-The town has about 11,000 people, a regional hospital, and a small commercial airport.
-Phoenix is about 3 hours south, Flagstaff is 2 hours west on AZ-77 to I-40.
+0.27 acres in the White Mountains near Show Low, buildable in an established neighborhood.
+This lot sits at 1838 Rocky Bottom Pl in the White Mountain Lakes Unit 3 subdivision, on a gentle downhill slope at 6,079 feet.
+That means cool summers, real winters, and the Apache-Sitgreaves National Forest at your back.
+Show Low has about 11,000 people, a regional hospital, and a small airport.
+Flagstaff is 2 hours west, Phoenix about 3 hours south.

 Utilities are within reach.
-Power runs 545 ft east along the front boundary of 8280 Skyline Dr. A private water company has lines near the lot line.
-Sewage on this lot would be a vault or holding tank rather than a full septic system, which is a Navajo County rule for parcels of this size in this area.
-Get firm hookup quotes from the local water company and the county before you build, and we'll send the parcel info to make those calls easy.
+Power runs 545 feet east along the front boundary of 8280 Skyline Dr. A private water company has lines near the lot line.
+Sewage here would be a vault or holding tank rather than full septic, a Navajo County rule for parcels this size in this area.
+Call the local water company and the county for firm quotes, and we'll send the parcel info to make those calls easy.

-Call or text us anytime at (313) 349-0434 and we'll send paperwork over and talk through monthly payment options together.
+To lock this property in your name, we need both a deposit and a signed purchase agreement.
+Call or text us anytime at (313) 349-0434 and we'll walk through monthly payment options together.

 Quick Specs